artman328/also-json-server/README.md

 Run `also-json-server --help` for a list of options

+## Authorization

+Use --auth option to use authorization.
+You can bear a token with the header field "Authorization", like `Authorization: Bearer <token>`, or you can just add a query parameter "_token" like `_token=<token>` to send the token.
+The token can be returned after login successfully.

+When use --auth, the json data file should has a collection named "users", a user should has the properties of "id", "username", "password(plain text)" and "token(a string of any length)" .

+Use POST "/auth/login" to login to get a user's token.

 ## Routes

 Based on the example `db.json`, you'll get the following routes: